Chan-Sun/IFSDD/README.md

 MMCV-full ==1.4.6
 MMDetection == 2.25.0
 ```
-### Installation

 For detailed procedure, please refer to [Installation](https://github.com/Chan-Sun/DKAN/blob/master/packages/README.md)

-### Data Preparation
+### 2. Data Preparation

-We use random seed 1~10 to generate the few-shot split label.
+* We use random seed 1~10 to generate the few-shot split label.
 They can be found in  `./dataset/fewshot-split`.

     You can also use `prepare_neu-det_voc_fewshot.py` to generate your own few-shot split.

-Dwonload images from the following links:
+* Download images from the following links:
 [[NEU_DET]](https://www.kaggle.com/datasets/kaustubhdikshit/neu-surface-defect-database)
 [[DeepPCB]](https://github.com/tangsanli5201/DeepPCB)

-Organize the `dataset` folder as following:
+* Organize the `dataset` folder as following:

 ```
 dataset